nixsterchan/govtech-data-engineer-challenge-2023/part-1-data-pipelines/README.md

 ## Project Description

+This project covers the preprocessing task given, and has been broken down into steps I have taken such as the requirements gathering and how I planned to tackle them.
+Steps have also been prepared for you to take if you will be running the script on your system.

+Before proceeding with any setup, please note that for this project, the required answers are the following:
-For this project, the `preprocess.py` script is the main script used for the preprocessing of data based on the requirements given.
-The `successful-applications` and `failed-applications` folders contain the processed datasets required for submission.
+- `preprocess.py` script (main script used for the preprocessing of data)
+- `successful-applications/` and `failed-applications/` folders contain the processed datasets

 ## Key Requirements Gathered